 The CDR Butter Group provides technical knowledge and resources to help buttermakers produce and develop high-quality butter.
-In addition to providing technical support, the CDR Butter Group also offers several short courses and an apprenticeship program.
+In addition to providing technical support, the CDR Butter Group also offers short courses and an apprenticeship program.
+CDR has three Wisconsin licensed buttermakers and two licensed butter graders on staff.

 This course thoroughly explores the basics of producing and evaluating butter – from definitions and history to chemistry, microbiology, manufacturing, and packaging.
 While the breadth of information in this course is valuable to buttermakers of all experience levels, it is especially worthwhile for aspiring and beginning buttermakers and those in areas peripheral to the production of butter such as marketing, quality, regulatory, sales, etc.